William O. Stillman

-William Olin Stillman (September 9, 1856 - March 24, 1924) was an American physician, animal welfare activist, humanitarian and medical writer.
+William Olin Stillman (September 9, 1856 – March 15, 1924) was an American physician, animal welfare activist, humanitarian and medical writer.

 Biography

 Stillman was born in Normansville, New York.
-He graduated from Albany Medical College in 1878 and worked as a physician at a sanitarium in Saratoga Springs (1878-1883).
+He graduated from Albany Medical College with his M.D. degree in 1878 and worked as a physician at a sanitarium in Saratoga Springs (1878–1883).
 He obtained a Master of Arts from Union College in 1880.
-He lectured on the history of medicine at Albany Medical School and wrote many medical publications.
-He received his M.D. in 1878.

-He was physician to the Open Door Mission and Hospital for Incurables (1887-1888) and to the Dominican Monastery and the Home For Christian Workers.
-He married Frances M. Rice on April 18, 1880.
+Stillman married Frances M. Rice on April 18, 1880.
+From 1883 to 1884, he studied at the universities in Berlin, Vienna and Paris and the hospitals in London.
+Returning to Albany, Stillman lectured on the history of medicine at Albany Medical School and wrote many medical publications.
+He was physician to the Open Door Mission and Hospital for Incurables (1887–1888) and to the Dominican Monastery and the Home For Christian Workers.

 Stillman supported the humane treatment of animals and children and was president of the American Humane Association for 20 years.
 He was president of the Mohawk & Hudson River Humane Society for 36 years.
 He was chairman of the New York State Humane Education Committee and president of the International Federation of Societies for Animal Protection.
 Stillman established the Be Kind to Animals Week in 1915.

+Stillman died at his home in Albany on March 15, 1924.